lisaalaz/implicit-learning-with-llms/README.md

-# LLMs can *implicitly* learn from mistakes in-context
+# No Need for Explanations: LLMs can *implicitly* learn from mistakes in-context
-This repository contains all the prompts used in the paper <a href="https://arxiv.org/abs/2502.08550" target="_blank">LLMs can *implicitly* learn from mistakes in-context</a>.
+This repository contains all the prompts used in the paper <a href="https://arxiv.org/abs/2502.08550" target="_blank">No Need for Explanations: LLMs can *implicitly* learn from mistakes in-context</a>.

 ---